adambard/learnxinyminutes-docs/haskell.html.markdown

 -- We can use this just like we used `getLine`:

 main'' = do
-    putStrLn "I will print two lines!"
+    putStrLn "I will echo two lines!"
     result <- action
     putStrLn result
     putStrLn "This was all, folks!"

--- The type `IO` is called a monad.
-The way Haskell does IO using a monad  allows it to -- be a purely functional language.
+-- The type `IO` is an example of a "monad".
+The way Haskell uses a monad to do IO allows it to -- be a purely functional language.
 Any function that interacts with the outside world (i.e. does IO) -- gets marked as `IO` in its type signature.
 This lets us reason about what -- functions are "pure" (don't interact with the outside world or modify state)